- May 22, 1970

-He was born on 22nd of May 1970 in Sao Paulo, as a son of the owner of the Brazilian retail chain Grupo Pao de Acucar.
+Pedro Paulo Falleiros dos Santos Diniz was born in May 1970 in Sao Paulo, as a son of the owner of the Brazilian retail chain Grupo Pao de Acucar.
 Sponsored by wealthy father, Pedro started to drive karting pretty late, when he was 18.
 At that stage, he never considered becoming a full-time racer but after he had a couple of successful performance at the national level, Dinis started to think about new possibilities.

 In 1989, Pedro Diniz entered Brazilian Formula Ford championship in which he spent a season, but without major success.
 In the following year, his best achievement was a podium place at Interlagos in 1990 when he has competed in Formula 3 Sudamericana.
 Desperate to achieve more in the world of racing, the Brazilian moved to Europe in 1991.

 His first station across the ocean was British Formula 3 championship.
 Driving for West Surrey Racing, Diniz finished 12th overall, just as in 1992 when he was a driver of Edenbridge Racing team.
 After two unsuccessful seasons in the UK, Pedro moved to Formula 3000 but again his performance was miserable after he has failed to score a single point during two years.

 Considering his awful results in the past, the fact he got a chance in Formula 1 in 1995 was a huge surprise, but knowing that he had financial backing from his family, it was somewhat logical when he has signed a contract with Forti Team.
 His rookie year wasn’t as bad as it was expected, even after he didn’t score a point.
 With a help of his coach, retired F1 driver Rene Arnoux, Diniz learned a lot and introduced himself as pretty reliable driver.